Orange-OpenSource/ods-android/docs/components/Buttons.md

     text = "Text button",
     onClick = {},
     enabled = true,
-    iconRes = R.drawable.ic_search // Optional, line can be removed if you don't need any icon )
+    iconRes = R.drawable.ic_search, // Optional, line can be removed if you don't need any icon style = OdsButtonTextStyle.Primary
+)
 ```